israrhussain20110/RAG-ChatBot/README.md

 The main API endpoints are served by the FastAPI backend:

 - `POST /api/v1/upload`: Upload a document for ingestion.
-- `POST /api/v1/chat/rag/stream`: Start a streaming chat session in RAG mode.
+- `POST /api/v1/chat/rag/stream`: Start a streaming chat session.
-- `POST /api/v1/chat/agent/stream`: Start a streaming chat session in Agent mode.

 ## Running Tests